June's top defender: Mookie Betts making the tough plays

 You saw Boston Red Sox right fielder Mookie Betts the hitter at his best on Sunday, driving in a record-tying eight runs for a leadoff hitter during a rout of the Toronto Blue Jays.

-But if you watched Betts over the whole month, you would have seen him at his best defensively throughout.
+But if you watched Betts over the whole month of June, you would have seen him at his best defensively throughout.

 Betts is the defensive player of the month for June after tallying seven defensive runs saved, second to only Tommy Pham of the St. Louis Cardinals (10).
 Betts leads the majors with 17 defensive runs saved this season and 49 runs saved over the past two seasons.
 In 2017, Betts has nearly twice as many defensive runs saved as the right fielder with the next most; Jason Heyward of the Chicago Cubs ranks second with nine.